School Improvement is at the Heart of What We Do

 The Trust is open to any suitable proposals that may arise via the Regional Schools Commissioner or Local Authorities (in the case of NLE work) subject to Directors approval.
 The preferred geographical location is Kent, East Sussex and South East London.

 We have an excellent track record in turning around schools in category and moving them to an Ofsted good rating.
 We require a regular but manageable flow of challenging schools to join our Trust in order to ensure that our skills are well developed and that we retain a varied range of contexts.

 Our ambition is to develop two secondary hubs of five schools each.
 One hub is in Kent and the second one is yet to be developed in East Sussex.
 In addition our ambition is to develop three primary hubs of seven schools each.
-Ou first planned hub in Kent currently has five schools and we are hoping to being building a primary hub in South London and a further primary hub in East Sussex.
+Our first planned hub in Kent currently has five schools and we are hoping to build a primary hub in South London and a further primary hub in East Sussex.
 Discussions are at an advanced stage of development with the RSC over these plans.
-We would hope to have a full complement of 31 schools in operation by 2022.

 - Support and challenge meetings